 Log In / Sign Up

-How to File a Mechanics Lien in Oregon: Complete Guide for 2026
+How to File a Mechanics Lien in Oregon: 4-Step Process (2026)

-Quick Answer: How to File a Mechanics Lien in Oregon
+Quick Summary: How to File a Mechanics Lien in Oregon

-• Serve the Owner: You are required to send a copy of the recorded lien to the property owner and mortgagee within 20 days of filing.
+• Step 3 (The Notification): You must mail a certified copy of the recorded lien to the property owner (and any mortgagee or lender, if applicable) within 20 days of filing.

 What is a Mechanic’s Lien?